techidaily/site-games-able/source/_posts/advanced-techniques-for-sony-store-shopping.md

  To check your payment history on your PSN account, go to **Settings > Users and Accounts > Account > Payment and Subscriptions > Transaction History** .

- If you're seeing transactions that you know you didn't make, you may want to[check if someone else is using your PSN account](https://www.makeuseof.com/check-psn-account-security/) .
+ If you're seeing transactions that you know you didn't make, you may want to [check if someone else is using your PSN account](https://www.makeuseof.com/check-psn-account-security/) .

 ## How to Refund Your PSN Wallet

- If you have changed your mind about a game you have purchased on the PSN store, you have 14 days to[request a refund on PlayStation 4 or 5](https://www.makeuseof.com/how-to-refund-game-ps4-ps5/) .
+ If you have changed your mind about a game you have purchased on the PSN store, you have 14 days to [request a refund on PlayStation 4 or 5](https://www.makeuseof.com/how-to-refund-game-ps4-ps5/) .
 For pre-orders, you may ask for a refund up until the official release date.

  Should you be unhappy with a PlayStation subscription, you may also request a refund with the appropriate deductions depending on how much you have used the service.

  Please note that once you have downloaded or streamed your purchase, you are no longer eligible for a refund unless the content is faulty.
-For any kind of refund or cancelation, you can send a message to[PlayStation Support](https://www.playstation.com/en-us/support/contact-us/) .
+For any kind of refund or cancelation, you can send a message to [PlayStation Support](https://www.playstation.com/en-us/support/contact-us/) .

 ## Make the Most of the PlayStation Store